Time To Read: 6 minutes

 • The equipment you own

 Determining the first two requires research and an understanding of your community.
 Additionally, the services you provide are limited by the type of equipment you own and the size of your team.
-You can provide more services as your business grows.
+You can provide more services as your lawn care business grows.

 Assess Your Competition